NLCaceres/my-portfolio/react-client/README.md

     the coverage flag gathers info via V8
 - `pnpm build` - Type check and build app for production in /dist dir, minified and hashed filenames
 - `pnpm preview` - Launches a production build locally for preview purposes only
-- `pnpm lint` - Runs ESLint/Typescript-ESLint against all TS and TSX files
+- `pnpm lint` - Runs ESLint/Typescript-ESLint against all TS and TSX files but ignores warnings
+- `pnpm lint-strict` - Run ESLint/Typescript-ESLint against all TS and TSX files and checks warnings as well